 In the case of WordPress, plugins like Yoast SEO and All In One SEO help in improving SEO of each page.
 Whenever you upload a blog on the website or upload a web page, you can setup its SEO parameters right then.

-In a HubSpot website, things a little bit different and easy.
+In a HubSpot website, things are a little bit different and easy.
 Its uniqueness and easiness are two reasons why you should pick HubSpot for your website.

 You need to go to the Marketing Tab, then to the Website option, and then click on SEO.